 The Best Hiking Shoes of 2022

 The Salomon X Ultra 3 Low Aero ($120) checks all the important boxes: breathable, grippy, and comfortable.
 If you’re looking for a warm-weather hiking shoe, this is it.
-The polyester mesh panels help keep feet cool.
-And at about 1.5 pounds for the pair, these won’t weigh you down.
+The polyester mesh panels help keep feet cool, and at about 1.5 pounds for the pair, they won’t weigh you down.

 With the mudguards and extended toecap, we never had any problems with rocks or sticks jabbing our feet.
 And the lugs proved plenty burly even for technical trails.

-The sole is surprisingly flexible, which our testers enjoyed.
+The sole of the X Ultra 3 is surprisingly flexible, which our testers enjoyed.
 But if you’re looking for something stiff, you may want to choose a different shoe.

 Another feature you’ll either love or hate is the Quicklace system.
 Pull the lace, and it locks into the desired tightness.
 We’ve found it works well and doesn’t need retightening throughout the day.
 However, it can limit how specific you get on tightening your shoe.

 All in all, these shoes offer traction and comfort while keeping feet cool.
-With this Salomon offering, you get a lot of do-all shoe for $120.
+With this Salomon offering, you get a do-it-all shoe for $120.
 The women’s version seems to run a bit large, so we recommend going down a half-size.